Skip to content

 Administrator

-Art Borups Corners is a dynamic participatory arts collective and living lab, based in Winnipeg, Manitoba and Northwestern Ontario.
+The Arts Incubator - Winnipeg is a participatory arts collective and living lab, based in Winnipeg, Manitoba and Northwestern Ontario.
 It's a space where innovation and creativity thrive.
-The program was founded in 2014, with its arts incubator established in 2021 and 2022 with funding and support from the Canada Council for the Arts Digital Greenhouse.
+It's latest iteration was launched in 2021 with funding and support from the Canada Council for the Arts Digital Greenhouse.
 Today, working with students and faculty from the Minneapolis College of Art and Design, we fuse traditional and participatory media arts with artificial intelligence, music, storytelling and community-driven, land-based artist residencies to cultivate new voices and bold ideas.
 Whether through collaborative projects or immersive experiences, our small but vibrant community supports creators to explore, experiment, and connect.
 Join us at the intersection of artistry, technology, culture and community—where every moment is a new opportunity to create.

 Visit Website View All Posts

-Tags: @1860 Winnipeg Climate Entrepreneurship community based research lab Global Dignity Canada hybrid events Manitoba Niriqatiginnga university of victoria workshops
+Tags: Climate Entrepreneurship Global Dignity Canada Manitoba

 Post navigation